-Governmental Fund Balance Statutory vs. GAAP (Amounts in Millions)
+Governmental Fund Balance Statutory vs. GAAP

 \Statutory basis excludes MassDOT

 As noted earlier, the Commonwealth uses fund accounting to demonstrate inter-period equity and the extent to which current resources are financing the full cost of services that citizens are receiving.
 The basic governmental funds financial statements can be found immediately following the government-wide financial statements.